Victoria University, Toronto

-Victoria University is a federated college of the University of Toronto located at the St. George campus in downtown Toronto.
-The school was founded in 1836 by the Wesleyan Methodist Church of Canada as a nonsectarian literary institution.
-From 1841 to 1890, Victoria operated as an independent degree-granting university, before federating with the University of Toronto in 1890, relocating from Cobourg to Toronto.
+Victoria University (Vic U) is a federated university in the University of Toronto, located on its St. George campus in downtown Toronto, Ontario, Canada.
+The institution began as Upper Canada Academy, founded in 1836 in Cobourg by the Wesleyan Methodist Church of Canada as a nonsectarian literary institution.
+In 1841, it became an independent degree-granting institution known as Victoria College, which merged with Albert College in 1884 to form Victoria University.
+The university federated with the University of Toronto in 1890, relocating from Cobourg to Toronto.

-The school consists of two academic colleges:
+The institution consists of two academic colleges: